VisionistInc/react-flipper/README.md

 ```
 $ git subtree push --prefix <path> <branch>
 ```
 This will make git go through the commits and pick the changes that should be pushed to the repository.
 Files outside of the prefix directory get filtered out.
-Once pushed, go to the repository and submit a Pull Request.
+Once pushed, come to this repository and submit a Pull Request.

 ## Usage